vitmalina/mquery/README.md

 #### closest()

 Returns the selector matched parent up the DOM tree.
+Returns a new collection.

 ```js
 $(element).closest(selector) // => collection